Kruševo Republic: Legacy

-Legacy
+Commemoration

 The celebration of the events in Kruševo began during the First World War, when the area, then called Southern Serbia, was occupied by Bulgaria.
 Naum Tomalevski, who was appointed a mayor of Kruševo, organized the nationwide celebration of the 15th anniversary of the Ilinden uprising.
-On the place of the Battle of Mečkin Kamen, a monument and a memorial-fountain were built.
+At the site of the Battle of Mečkin Kamen, a monument and a memorial-fountain were built.
 After the war, they were destroyed by the Serbian authorities, which continued implementing a policy of forcible Serbianization.
 The tradition of celebrating these events was restored during World War II in the region, when it was occupied by Bulgaria again.
+The Bulgarian authorities and the local public officially commemorated then the Krusevo Republic as part of the common Bulgarian revolutionary past.

-On the other hand, during World War II, the Macedonian communist partisans developed the idea of historical continuity between their struggle and that of the insurgents of the Ilinden Uprising and Kruševo Republic.
-The partisan leaders and detachments chose names of heroes from IMRO, one such was Kuzman Josifovski Pitu, named after Pitu Guli.
+During World War II, the pro-Yugoslav communist Macedonian Partisans developed the idea of historical continuity between their struggle and that of the insurgents of the Ilinden Uprising and Kruševo Republic.
+Macedonian partisan leaders and detachments chose names of heroes from IMRO, one such was Kuzman Josifovski Pitu, named after Pitu Guli.
 The Kruševo Republic was referred to in the lyrics of the partisan song "Today over Macedonia", later to become the Macedonian anthem.

+The "Ilinden Uprising Museum" was founded in 1953 in SFR Yugoslavia, on the 50th anniversary of the Kruševo Republic in the former house of the Tomalevski family where the Republic was proclaimed.
+In 1974 an enormous monument, known as Makedonium, was built on the hill above Kruševo, which marked the feat of the revolutionaries and the ASNOM.
+In the area, there is another monument called Mečkin Kamen commemorating the battle that took place there.

+Socialist Yugoslav interpretation

-After the war, the idea of socialist continuity proceeded in the newly established Socialist Republic of Macedonia, where the Kruševo Republic was considered as its antecedent.
+After the Second World War, the idea of socialist continuity proceeded in the newly established Socialist Republic of Macedonia, where the Kruševo Republic was considered as its antecedent.
 Furthermore, Macedonian historians often compared it to the Paris Commune, the classic symbol of revolutionary socialism.
 It was emphasized how the Council and commissionerships were evenly split between the nationalities, in a style bound to serve as an example to the Balkans in a similar manner how the Paris Commune served for the world.
-Another instance firmly praised was the last stand of Pitu Guli and his man in the battle of Meckin Kamen, which achieved an iconic status in the Macedonian national history.
-The "Ilinden Uprising Museum" was founded in 1953 on the 50th anniversary of the Kruševo Republic in the former house of the Tomalevski family where the Republic was proclaimed.
-In 1974 an enormous monument, known as Makedonium, was built on the hill above Kruševo, which marked the feat of the revolutionaries and the ASNOM.
-In the area, there is another monument called Mečkin Kamen commemorating the battle that took place there.
+Another instance firmly praised was the last stand of Pitu Guli and his man in the Battle of Meckin Kamen, which achieved an iconic status in the Macedonian national history.